catalinacs/PR_LABs/README.md

 # LAB 1 PR: HTTP file server with TCP sockets
 In this lab, I implemented a basic HTTP file server in Python that allows directory navigation, including access to nested folders and files.

+## Overview

+This lab demonstrates a simple HTTP server implemented in Python using TCP sockets.

+The server:
+- Serves files from a specified directory.
+- Supports **HTML, PNG, and PDF** files.
+- Generates directory listings for **nested directories**.

+A Python **client** can fetch files from the server and save them locally depending on the file type.

+---

 ## 1. Contents of Directory
 * The root directory contains several subfolders.
 The *Downloads* folder is designated for files saved by the client.
 The *Public* directory includes additional subdirectories, along with various HTML, PNG, and PDF files used for testing.
 Other nested directories, such as *books* and *docs*, also include similar test files.
 The *Report* folder stores images utilized in this report.
 * The *Dockerfile* defines the setup for both the server and client containers—specifying dependencies and instructions to run the Python applications within Docker.
 The *docker-compose.yml* file coordinates these containers, launching both services, linking them together, mapping ports, and managing shared storage volumes.